aaronlelevier/textress_project/docs/_todo.rst

 2015-07-23
 ----------
 :Next:
+    - payment Model app tests

+    :TODO: Continue Payment Model Tests

+    - change Deletes to ``deleted`` flag globally

-    - try to instantiate StripeClient() by itself to see if I can retrieve a customer
+    # try to instantiate StripeClient() by itself to see if I can retrieve a customer

         - i.e. cus_6Kys7xxfuithl0

 :Goals:
     :testing:
         - refactor tests to make simpler